A Scalable AutoML Approach Based on Graph Neural Networks: Conclusion

 \section{Conclusion}

 This paper proposed a novel formulation for the AutoML problem as a graph generation problem, where we can pose learner and pre-processing selection as a generation of different graphs representing ML pipelines.
-Following this approach, we developed the {\sysname} system based on mining large repositories of scripts, leveraging recent techniques for static code analysis. {\sysname} utilized embeddings generated based on dataset contents to predict and optimize a set of ML pipelines based on the most similar seen datasets.
-We designed {\sysname} to work with existing AutoML systems, such as Auto-Sklearn and FLAML, to utilize their hyperparameter optimizers.
-Based on a comprehensive evaluation of 77 datasets from different ML portals, such as Kaggle and OpenML, our evaluation shows that {\sysname} manages to significantly outperform state-of-the-art AutoML systems in both regression and classification tasks.
-Moreover, {\sysname} outperforms the AL system, which depends on dynamic code analysis. {\sysname} scales well based on static code analysis while providing the benefits of dynamic execution.
+Hence, we developed the {\sysname} system based on mining large repositories of scripts, and leveraging recent techniques for static code analysis. {\sysname} utilized embeddings generated based on dataset contents to predict and optimize a set of ML pipelines based on the most similar seen datasets. {\sysname} is designed to work with AutoML systems, such as Auto-Sklearn and FLAML, to utilize their hyperparameter optimizers.
+We conducted the most comprehensive evaluation of 121 datasets, including the datasets used by FLAML, VolcanoML, and AL. Our comprehensive evaluation shows that {\sysname} significantly improves the performance of FLAML and Auto-Sklearn in classification and regression tasks.
+Moreover, {\sysname} outperformed AL, which is based on a more costly meta-learning process, in 97\% of the datasets.
+This outstanding performance shows that the KGpip meta-learning approach is more effective and efficient.
+Finally, {\sysname} outperforms VolcanoML in 62\% of the datasets and ties with it in 22\%.